Program co-chairs: Sarah Klahn, Matthew Sura; planning committee: Susan Daggett, Kathryn Mutz.

 The third program will explore the ins and outs of landowner/oil and gas company negotiations with a focus on water interests and other issues brought to the attention of planners at the first and second programs.

 This series provides a great opportunity to get up to speed on high profile issues of utmost importance in Colorado.

 Sarah Klahn, Matthew Sura

 University of Colorado Boulder.
 Getches-Wilkinson Center for Natural Resources, Energy, and the Environment.
-Intermountain Oil and Gas BMP Project; Rocky Mountain Land Use Institute, Sturm College of Law, University of Denver; and Colorado Bar Association, Natural Resources & Energy Section and CLE, "AGENDA: Water, Oil and Gas: Recycling and Reuse of Water" (2013).
+Intermountain Oil and Gas BMP Project; Rocky Mountain Land Use Institute, Sturm College of Law, University of Denver; and Colorado Bar Association, Natural Resources & Energy Section, "AGENDA: Water, Oil and Gas: Recycling and Reuse of Water" (2013).
 Water, Oil and Gas: Recycling and Reuse of Water (June 11).

 Energy and Utilities Law Commons, Energy Policy Commons, Environmental Law Commons, Environmental Policy Commons, Hydraulic Engineering Commons, Natural Resource Economics Commons, Natural Resources Law Commons, Oil, Gas, and Energy Commons, Oil, Gas, and Mineral Law Commons, Science and Technology Law Commons, State and Local Government Law Commons, Sustainability Commons, Water Law Commons, Water Resource Management Commons